 I was looking forward to seeing the Cumbrian Hills and the Southern Uplands later in my journey.
 The road crosses the Lancaster Canal and then the River Wyre before entering Garstang, the first Fair Trade town in the world.

 I had a cold drink near the market square before finding a bench to eat my lunch on.
 This was about halfway on today’s walk.
-After rejoining the A6, we passed through another community known for its service station on the M6: Forton with its Grade II listed tower.
+After rejoining the A6, I passed through another community known for its service station on the M6: Forton with its Grade II listed tower.
 It was the second one opened after Charnock Richard.
 This is not my photo:

 What got my attention on this hot day was Hugo’s Ice Cream Parlour which also does breakfast, coffees and light bites.
 Needless to say, they had 22 flavours but I had vanilla.
 The walls were decorated with old vinyl LP covers which was a great blast from the past.